Tatya Vinchu

-Tatya Vinchu (/ˈtɑːtjə ˈvɪntʃuː/, /mr/), also known as Tatya Bichoo (/ˈbiːtʃuː/), is a fictional character and antagonist from the Marathi-language comedy horror Zapatlela franchise.
+Tatya Vinchu (/ˈtɑːtjə ˈvɪntʃuː/, /mr/), also known as Tatya Bichoo (in Hindi) (/ˈbiːtʃuː/), is an antagonist from the Marathi-language comedy horror Zapatlela franchise.
 Created by Mahesh Kothare, designed by Ramdas Padhye, and voiced by Dilip Prabhavalkar, Tatya Vinchu is a possessed puppet who seeks to find the son, Aditya Bolke (played by Adinath Kothare) of his former prey Laxmikant Bolke (portrayed by Laxmikant Berde), with the goal of becoming human once again.

-Kothare created Tatya Vinchu, inspired by his friend Ramdas Padhye's puppetry and skillful wordplay, as well as the illusion of interaction between puppet and handler.
-Padhye designed the puppet with a mix of horror, comedy, and Western influences, using marionette and live-hand forms for lifelike movements.
-For Zapatlela 2, the puppet was updated with a foam exterior and remote-control technology, requiring months of planning.
-Dilip Prabhavalkar portrayed Vinchu, also providing the character's voice.

-Backstory

-Zapatlela
+Fictional biography

-Once a feared crime lord in Mumbai, Tatya Vinchu built his empire through violence and manipulation.
-His ambitions, however, reached beyond power—he'sought immortality.
-To achieve this, he turned to Baba Chamatkar, a renowned magician, in search of the Mrityunjay mantra, a powerful spell that could transfer his soul into any object or living being.
+Tatya Vinchu, a criminal from Mumbai, had built his empire through violence.
+However, his ambitions were not limited to power alone—he desired immortality.
+To achieve this, he sought out a sorcerer named Baba Chamatkar in search of the 'Mrityunjaya' mantra.
+This was a powerful incantation that could transfer his soul into any object or living being.

-During a violent confrontation with the police, Tatya was fatally wounded.
-However, in a final act of defiance, he used the mantra to transfer his soul into a ventriloquist's puppet.
-Despite his death, Tatya's malevolent spirit persisted through the puppet, leading to a reign of terror in Shrirangpur.
+In a violent encounter with the police, Tatya was critically wounded.
+However, in a last act of defiance, he used the mantra to transfer his soul into a doll.
+Even after his death, Tatya's wicked spirit persisted in the form of the doll, unleashing a reign of terror in Shrirangpur.

-Zapatlela 2

 In the sequel, Tatya's soul remains trapped in the puppet.
 Kubdya Khavis, a former sidekick, seeks to revive Tatya in hopes of retrieving a hidden stash of stolen diamonds.
 He convinces Baba Chamatkar to bring Tatya back, but the revival is incomplete.
 A drop of Kubdya's blood is the catalyst that reanimates Tatya's soul.

 Reawakened, Tatya seeks to possess Aditya, the son of his former victim Lakshya.
 He believes that by possessing Aditya's body, he can regain his full strength and complete his quest for immortality.